 No. 3) A balanced life is a healthy life

 There she goes again, trying to accomplish everything.
 I’m hard working.
 I’ve always been disciplined and taken my life seriously.
 I would work by the motto that whatever I do today, future Taya will thank me for.
 But I can get a little bit obsessive.
 A little bit too involved with my goals that I get uninvolved with my life.
 This takeaway has been pretty simple actually, to put it in one word – live.
 Just go and live.
 Do the things.
 Do it tired.
 Do it scared.
 Do it insecure.
 Do it overwhelmed.
 Do it stressed.
 Do it uncertain.
 Do something.
 Because when you do the things, you live your one precious life instead of thinking about living it.
-This past year I moved from the home I’d lived in for 18 years.
+This past year, my family and I moved from the home we lived in for 18 years.
 During the entire experience, I not only managed to function, but I enjoyed myself.
 I smiled.
 I laughed.
 I went out.
 I met someone.
 I studied.
 I took exams.
 I watched movies.
 I stayed up late.
 I read a book.
 I wrote poems.
 I lived.
 And that might just be the biggest takeaway of them all.

 In my last recap blog post – A year of revelations, I listed my intentions for 2024.
 I prefer to make New Years Intentions instead of resolutions because it feels less restrictive and I can go into more depth with each one.
 Before I share my intentions for 2025, I wanted to reflect on last year’s intentions.